-- 1. Obtain a release signed by the member or authorized representative. - Furnish the requested material to the requester, marked "BILLED TO FORWARDHEALTH" or "TO BE BILLED TO FORWARDHEALTH," with a copy of the release signed by the member or authorized representative.
+- 1. Obtain a release signed by the member or authorized representative. - 2.
+Furnish the requested material to the requester, marked "BILLED TO FORWARDHEALTH" or "TO BE BILLED TO FORWARDHEALTH," with a copy of the release signed by the member or authorized representative.
 Approval from ForwardHealth is not necessary. - 3.
-Send a notice of the material furnished to the requester to Coordination of Benefits at the previously listed address with a copy of the signed release.
+Send a copy of the material furnished to the requestor, along with a copy of their original request and medical authorization release to: